Exploring Hong Kong’s Minimum Wage Landscape in 2023

 Employers and employees can agree on the payment of minimum wages for rest days and the manner of calculation.

-There is no obligation under law to pay minimum wages for rest days.
+There is no obligation under law to pay salaries for rest days.